 Ethical features: Vegan, Non-Toxic, Contains RSPO Certified Palm oil Derivatives, bamboo casing, and an inner recyclable plastic tube

 This high-quality mascara comes in a bamboo casing and a recyclable inner plastic.
-However, once you have used up your mascara, you will need to crush the bamboo casing and dispose of the bamboo casing and plastic tube separately.
+However, once you have used up your mascara, you must crush the bamboo casing and dispose of the bamboo casing and plastic tube separately.
 You can use the bamboo casing for composting.
-While their products are not entirely zero waste, most of their products are put into good use.
-They’re also gluten-free, International certified, and PETA-certified vegan.
+While their products are not entirely zero waste, most of their packaging can be put to good use.
+They’re also gluten-free, internationally certified, and PETA-certified vegan.

 This mascara contains a vegan formula made of carnauba wax from the Copernicia prunifera tree.
 The bamboo casing is also sourced sustainably from China.

 This natural brown mascara provides lengthening and is resistant to sweat and water.